Government of Thailand: Legal system

-Thailand's legal system blends principles of traditional Thai and Western laws.
+Thailand's legal system blends traditional Thai principles and Western laws.
 The Western-sourced laws are often misused and corrupted.
 The traditional "Thai" laws are the product of Hindu-Brahmin laws used by the Khmer Empire.
 There is no discovery in the Thai legal system.
 Slander and libel are not civil torts in Thailand but criminal offences.

 Thailand's legal system has been often criticised by other countries for having penalties of life in prison or even death for crimes such as drug possession or smuggling, while having lenient penalties for crimes such as terrorism and marital abuse resulting in spousal death.

 The criminally accused are entitled to have a court-appointed certified translator present in court if they cannot afford one.
 Appeals must be filed with the trial court within thirty (30) days of the judge reading, signing, and issuing the verdict.
 There are no juries in trials.
 Only Thai citizens can be admitted to the Bar and can practice before the courts.
 Attorneys must carry their current, yellow, bar card when in court and may be required to produce it on challenge.

 In Thailand's southern border provinces, where Muslims constitute the majority of the population, provincial Islamic committees have limited jurisdiction over probate, family, marriage, and divorce cases.

 Under Section 44 Thailand's Interim Constitution of 2014, the Prime Minister and NCPO leader has complete authority to perform any administrative, legislative, and judicial action as necessary, which then is deemed legal and constitutional.